ScottLogic/sl-tech-carbon-estimator/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.4.

-Run `npm install` to get the most recent dependenices
+Run `npm install` to get the most recent dependencies

 ## Development server